Ayu Kartika Dewi

-Barry van Driel is the Vice-President of the International Association for Intercultural Education, and the International Director for Teacher Training and Curriculum Development at the Anne Frank House.
+Barry van Driel is the President of the International Association for Intercultural Education, and newly elected President of the World Coalition for Equity and Diversity in Education (WECDE).
+He is Editor in Chief of the academic journal Intercultural Education.
+He is also a Board Member of SIRIUS, the European Policy Network on Migrant Education.
 He was educated at universities in the Netherlands and the United States, and holds a graduate degree in the Psychology of Culture and Religion.
-He joined the Anne Frank House in 2002, where he develops educational projects in more than 20 countries.
+He joined the Anne Frank House in 2002, where he developed educational projects in more than 20 countries.
 He is an expert consultant in the European Commission's work on citizenship education.
 Barry is also a member of Global Experts, a UNAOC initiative, as well as being an international jury member since the second edition of the Intercultural Innovation Award.

 Global Lead for Diversity, Equity and Inclusion initiative (DEI)